Good Managers

 Good managers tend to do these things:

-• Have regular 1:1 meetings with direct reports to offer support and feedback.
+• Have regular one-on-one meetings with direct reports to offer support and feedback.

-• Use 1:1 meetings to discuss development, goals, and challenges, not just tasks.
+• Use one-one-one meetings to discuss development, goals, and challenges, not just tasks.

-• Never take credit for others' work; always recognise and celebrate their achievements.
+• Never take credit for others' work; always recognising and celebrating achievements.

 • Provide constructive feedback regularly and promptly.

-• Set clear goals and expectations for your team.
+• Set clear goals and expectations for team members.

 • Encourage open communication, making team members feel comfortable sharing ideas.

-• Lead by example, demonstrating the values and behaviours you expect.
+• Lead by example, demonstrating the values and behaviours expected.

 • Show empathy and support, addressing both personal and professional challenges.